Giftea/blog/posts/building-a-static-web-app-with-factor.js.md

 ## **Introduction**

-Scaling web applications with JavaScript can be challenging, as it wasn't originally meant for building full-stack applications.
-To address this, various frameworks have been developed over time, to make development easier.
-FactorJS is a JavaScript library specifically designed to complement the existing Javascript frameworks.
-It not only brings flexibility to the development process but also ensures adherence to the best practices and structures recommended by these frameworks
+Scaling web applications with JavaScript can be challenging, as it wasn't originally intended for building full-stack applications.
+To address this, various frameworks have been developed over time to make development easier.
+FactorJS is a JavaScript library specifically designed to complement existing JavaScript frameworks.
+It not only brings flexibility to the development process but also ensures adherence to the best practices and structures recommended by these frameworks.

 ## **What is FactorJS?**